 Working together with the client and the destination agent, our operations experts at ICAT devised a solution and provided a seamless customs process despite facing limited options due to the destination.
 As a result, the pallets were delivered to Guyana even earlier than the requested timeframe!

-The ICAT Logistics team took care of everything from start to finish, ensuring all the materials were handled correctly, had the proper documentation, and delivered quickly.
-With a team of logistics experts at ICAT, the non-profit medical organization had a successful mission, providing 55 life-changing procedures to 50 patients.
+The ICAT team took care of everything from start to finish, ensuring all the materials were handled correctly, had the proper documentation, and delivered quickly.
+With a team of logistics experts, the non-profit medical organization had a successful mission, providing 55 life-changing procedures to 50 patients.